 *A select number of students are excluded from the bargaining group on the basis of their employment in a confidential capacity in matters relating to labour relations.
-As such, the benefits, vacation and attendance credits for these students are slightly different than listed above.

 - Following their articles, all students will be placed in the Ministry of the Attorney General Hireback Pool for a period of two years following their call to the bar date.
 As a member of the Hireback Pool, students will have a significant competitive advantage over applicants outside the government when applying to entry-level counsel positions.

 - Many students who article with the Ministry of the Attorney General find employment as lawyers either at the office in which they articled or elsewhere in the ministry.